 Overall liveability breakdown for digital nomads.

 Brno experiences a humid continental climate with four distinct seasons.
-Summers are warm and pleasant, ideal for outdoor festivals and cafΓ© terraces.
-Winters are cold with occasional snowfall and temperatures often below freezing.
-Spring and autumn are mild but can be rainy, with temperature swings.
-The best time to visit is from May to September when the weather is most favorable for exploring the city and surrounding nature.
+Summers (June to August) are warm and pleasant, ideal for outdoor activities and rooftop coworking.
+Winters are cold, often below freezing, with occasional snowfall and grey skies that can affect mood.
+Spring and autumn are mild and colorful, making them great for exploration.
+The best time to visit for nomads is from May to September when daylight is long and temperatures are comfortable.

 | Season | Temp | Condition | Nomad Rating |